UnskilledFreak/Freakylay/README.md

 A multi game overlay to display stats for streamers or other creators.
 It is focused mainly on rythm games but might fit to other genres as well.

 **Double click somewhere on the page to open the options panel.**
-I added that here too because most will not read everything in this ReadMe.
+I added that here too because most people will not read everything in this ReadMe.

 The old Info:
 I kept it because of nostalgia and to have all of its versions listed, so basically the following info is still true for Freakylay Versions less than 3: